Horses in Pasture Star Shadow Box Tutorial

 - The side bracket is made up of sections that are 1/2" separated by 2 3/8" sections.
 The 1/2 " sections will face the center of the design.

 - Start at the notch end and fold in the pattern shown by the blue line in the diagram:

 - Back, back, back, back, back, forward, back, back forward, back, back forward, back, back forward, back, back forward, back, back forward, back, forward, forward.

 - If you look at it from the end, it will look like the blue line.

 - You will recognize the pattern once you start folding.
 The 1/2" sides are all facing the same directions and the skinnier sections form the Vs.

 - Repeat this for all 10 side braces.

 - To the right I have created a diagram of the side bracket numbering each on the sections 1-22.
-Apply Scor-Tape each areas marked in pink in the diagram leaving the Scor-Tape backing in place.
+(Did you notice I skipped 11?
+Thanks to a crafter for pointing that out.
+You should skids 11 as well.
+Then all the following will still apply!)
+Apply Scor-Tape to areas marked in pink in the diagram leaving the Scor-Tape backing in place.
 I used these section numbers as I worked through the assembly so it would be clear to you the order I worked.
 Use this diagram whenever I refer to section # in this tutorial.
 It might help to lightly write these numbers in pencil on the back side of one bracket to help.